-HIS 405 | African American History - Special Topics | 3 Credits

-This course deals with the history of Blacks from 1619 to the present with emphasis on the background of African culture.
+HIS 405 | African American History - Special Topics | 3 Credits emphasis on the background of African culture.
 Special emphasis is given to such major figures as Frederick Douglas, Malcolm X, W.E.B.
 Dubois, Booker T. Washington, Martin Luther King, Jr., and a myriad of other Americans of African descent who have etched their names in the stones of greatness upon which America now stands.